Raspberry Pi Dongle: How to Read and Reset Fault Codes From Your Vehicle

-Getting a diagnostics fault code on your dashboard can be frustrating and confusing, because the Malfunction Indicator Light (MIL) doesn’t precisely describe to problem or the severity of the problem.
+Getting a vehicle’s diagnostic fault code on your dashboard can be frustrating and confusing, because the Malfunction Indicator Light (MIL) doesn’t precisely describe the problem or the severity of the problem.
 A common example of this is the Check Engine Light:

 Reading error codes

 When you are driving, the AutoPi will automatically log all diagnostic trouble codes (DTC), together with a timestamp and the GPS position.
 This means that you will also be able to see where on your trip the DTC became active and also where it became inactive (if it went away on its own), no more driving to the mechanic and leaving because he couldn't see any issues.
 This is all shown on a map on your trips page, so you can easily get an overview of it:

 Another advantage of using the AutoPi, is that it will show you a precise description to the error code, a severity range and also give you a possible solution to the problem.
 When the indicator light goes on during a live trip, your precise error, severity and possible solution will be shown in a widget on the dashboard:

 You are then also able to cross reference the error code with any other logged information.
 Like if the time of the DTC occurring, matches the spike on the accelerometer, you may have a loose or faulty sensor - and your mechanic can use this information to get a fix on the real issue.
 The fault codes with a higher severity can then be solved faster by you or the mechanic while the lower severity error codes can be dealt with at a slower or your own pace.

 For some error codes it might be possible to fix the error on your own, if you know what you are doing.
 Or sometimes you get an error code with a low severity, which you don't need to react on right now because there is nothing to fix.
 For this, it is possible to reset error codes directly from the AutoPi Cloud.
 The error codes, and all details will still be present in the dashboard, but will be marked as cleared, and of course no longer visible in the car.